MMuton/MMutons-Cyberpunk-Vehicle-Actor-Sheet/README.md

 ## Disclaimer

-As someone who is still new to programming, I have enlisted the help of AI during this project when I have struggled with the code.
+As someone who is still new to programming, I have enlisted the help of AI during this project when I have struggled with the code (Especially with skill delegation and auto-ownership)